 - We do not define an asset management tool in Blender, only an API to communicate with asset engines.

-- Blender do not need to define what is an asset, how it behaves, etc. It globally sticks to our current library system (link/append).
+- Blender does not need to define what is an asset, how it behaves, etc. It globally sticks to our current library system (link/append).

 - We define three 'areas' of asset handling: browsing/loading them, 'editing' local version of already loaded assets, and editing/defining assets themselves.